Getting started

 Build Status

-PauliStrings.jl is a Julia package for many-body quantum mechanics with Pauli string represented as binary integers.
-It is particularly adapted for running Lanczos, time evolving noisy systems and simulating spin systems on arbitrary graphs.
+PauliStrings.jl is a Julia package for many-body quantum simulation with Pauli strings represented as binary integers.
+It is particularly adapted for low-magic applications, efficiently manipulating local operators, time evolving noisy systems and simulating spin systems on arbitrary geometries.
 Paper : https://arxiv.org/abs/2410.09654, Python version

 gif